-When switching (ie. instruction codes 1 and 2), the INPUT (7 bits) is set as the input number which is to be switched.
-Similarly, if switching is done via the machine's front-panel, then these bits are set with the INPUT NUMBER which was switched.
+When switching (i.e. instruction codes 1 and 2), the 7-bit INPUT is set as the input number to be switched.
+If switching is done using the machine's front panel, these bits are set with the INPUT NUMBER switched.
 For other operations, these bits are defined according to the table.

-3rd BYTE: Bit 7 - Defined as 1.
+3rd Byte: Bit 7 - Defined as 1 O6...O0 - OUTPUT

-O6...O0 - "OUTPUT".

-When switching (ie. instruction codes 1 and 2), the OUTPUT (7 bits) is set as the output number which is to be switched.
-Similarly, if switching is done via the machine's front-panel, then these bits are set with the OUTPUT NUMBER which was switched.
+When switching (i.e. instruction codes 1 and 2), the 7-bit OUTPUT is set as the output number to be switched.
+If switching is done using the machine's front panel, these bits are set with the OUTPUT NUMBER switched.
 For other operations, these bits are defined according to the table.

-4th BYTE: Bit 7 - Defined as 1.

-Bit 5 - Don't care.

-OVR - Machine number override.

-M4...M0 - MACHINE NUMBER.
+4th Byte: Bit 7 - Defined as 1 Bit 5 - Don't care OVR - Machine number override M4...M0 - MACHINE NUMBER

-Used to address machines in a system via their machine numbers.
-When several machines are controlled from a single serial port, they are usually configured together with each machine having an individual machine number.
-If the OVR bit is set, then all machine numbers accept (implement) the command, and the addressed machine replies.
-For a single machine controlled via the serial port, always set M4...M0 = 1, and make sure that the machine itself is configured as MACHINE NUMBER = 1.
+This byte is used to address machines in a system by their machine numbers.
+When several machines are controlled from a single serial port, they are usually configured together and each machine has an individual machine number.
+If the OVR bit is set, then all machine numbers accept (implement) the command and the addressed machine replies.
+When a single machine is controlled over the serial port, always set M4...M0 to 1, and make sure that the machine itself is configured as MACHINE NUMBER = 1.

-Instruction Codes for Protocol 2000 Instruction Definition for S pecific Instruction Notes Description Input Output 0 RESET VIDEO 0 0 1 1 SWITCH VIDEO Set equal to video input which is to be switched (0 = disconnect) Set equal to video output which is to be switched (0 = to all the outputs) 2, 15 3 STORE VIDEO STATUS Set as SETUP # 0 - to store 1 - to delete 2, 3, 15 4 RECALL VIDEO STATUS Set as SETUP # 0 2, 3, 15 5 REQUEST STATUS OF A VIDEO OUTPUT Set as SETUP # Equal to output number whose status is reqd 4, 3 15 REQUEST WHETHER SETUP IS DEFINED / VALID INPUT IS DETECTED SETUP # or Input # 0 - for checking if setup is defined 1 - for checking if input is valid 8 30 LOCK FRONT PANEL 0 - Panel unlocked 1 - Panel locked 0 2 31 REQUEST WHETHER PANEL IS LOCKED 0 0 16 56 CHANGE TO ASCII 0 Kramer protocol 3000 19 61 IDENTIFY MACHINE 1 - video machine name 2 - audio machine name 3 - video software version 4 - audio software version 5 - RS422 controller name 6 - RS422 controller version 7 - remote software version 9 - Protocol 2000 revision 0 - Request first 4 digits 1 - Request first suffix 2 - Request second suffix 3 - Request third suffix 10 - Request first prefix 11 - Request second prefix 12 - Request third prefix 13 62 62 DEFINE MACHINE number of inputs number of outputs number of setups 1 - for video 2 - for audio 3 - for SDI 4 - for remote panel 5 - for RS- 422 controller
+Instruction Codes for Protocol 2000 In struction Definition for Specific Ir Notes Description Input Output 0 RESET VIDEO 0 0 1 1 SWITCH VIDEO Set equal to video input which is to be switched (0 = disconnect) Set equal to video output which is to be switched (0 = to all the outputs) 2, 15 3 STORE VIDEO STATUS Set as SETUP # 0 - to store 1 - to delete 2, 3, 15 4 RECALL VIDEO STATUS Set as SETUP # 0 2, 3, 15 5 REQUEST STATUS OF A VIDEO OUTPUT Set as SETUP # Equal to output number whose status is reqd 4, 3 15 REQUEST WHETHER SETUP IS DEFINED / VALID INPUT IS DETECTED SETUP # or Input # 0 - for checking if setup is defined 1 - for checking if input is valid 8 30 LOCK FRONT PANEL 0 - Panel unlocked 1 - Panel locked 0 2 31 REQUEST WHETHER PANEL IS LOCKED 0 0 16 56 CHANGE TO ASCII 0 Kramer protocol 3000 19 61 IDENTIFY MACHINE 1 - video machine name 2 - audio machine name 3 - video software version 4 - audio software version 5 - RS422 controller name 6 - RS422 controller version 7 - remote control name 8 - remote software version 9 - Protocol 2000 revision 0 - Request first 4 digits 1 - Request first suffix 2 - Request tescond suffix 3 - Request third suffix 10 - Request first prefix 11 - Request second prefix 12 - Request third prefix 13 62 DEFINE MACHINE number of inputs number of outputs number of setups 1 - for video 2 - for audio 3 - for SDI 4 - for remote panel 5 - for RS-422 controller 14